unknown321/wampy/USAGE.md

 - Playlist is never full.
 Default player keeps up to 15 songs in memory, some of those have already been played, reducing playlist size further
-- It would be unwise to pull volume slider all the way to the right just like you did on desktop Winamp.
-Perhaps some kind of volume limiter might help?
 - Some elements may look slightly off (if you look hard enough) due to upscaling (800/275 = 2.90909...).
 - There might be small delay between clicking button and getting response (noticeable on shuffle button)